St. Petersburg mayor doubles down on plans to redevelop the Tropicana Field site

 "I know you need partnership, and I know power doesn't reside just in one place.
 I recognize and respect the city council's role as an essential partner in this process, and I respectfully acknowledge the recent resolution calling for additional planning," he said.
 "So as we continue to evaluate proposals, we'll make every reasonable effort to accommodate that request in a way that does not return us to paralysis or postpone the progress that may be possible."

 Council members would have the final vote if the mayor selects one of the eight proposals.
-But they'd like an independent study to inform what the city wants since the Rays backed out of their deal to redevelop the site.
+But they want an independent study to inform what the city wants since the Rays backed out of their deal to redevelop the site.

 Tropicana Field will host the Rays through at least the end of the 2028 regular season.
 The team is negotiating with Hillsborough County to relocate the team to Tampa.